orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/optpreproc.rst

 ====================================

-This section presents various pre-processing tasks that are presented in a classical order to obtain a calibrated, pan-sharpened image.
+This section presents various pre-processing tasks that are presented in a standard order to obtain a calibrated, pan-sharpened image.

 Optical radiometric calibration
 -------------------------------

-In remote sensing imagery, pixel values are called DN (for Digital Numbers) and can not be physically interpreted and compared: they are influenced by various factors such as the amount of light flowing trough the sensor, the gain of the detectors and the analogic to numeric converter.
+In remote sensing imagery, pixel values are referred to as Digital Numbers (DN) and they cannot be physically interpreted or compared.
+They are influenced by various factors such as the amount of light flowing through the sensor, the gain of the detectors and the analogic to numeric converter.